gilwo/go-debugger/README.md

 NOTE: pay attention to the `preLaunchTask` on the launch.json

 ## remote locally containerizied
-debug build and run the the app in a dockerized environment
+build and run the the program in a dockerized environment, attach debugger remotely
 - first run `make run-debug-check PLATFORM=linux/$(go env GOARCH)`
 - run vscode `remote debug attach`
 - put breakpoint in `/test` endpoint